|Forever Young: Blessing or Curse, |

 - Let her be a doer of good deeds, who wants to benefit mankind by being the first to try the pill.

 Now, about what happens after my heroine took that pill -- well, let's just say, it's not all rosy.
 Otherwise, the book would have ended right there.
-To find out what other tortures I devised for her, you'll need to read Forever Young: Blessing or Curse on kindle or smashwords.
+To find out what other tortures I devised for her, you'll need to read Forever Young: Blessing or Curse on kindle.

 What reasons can you think of for taking a pill to be 24 forever?
 Would you do it?
 Or, maybe you know someone, real or imaginary, who would?